Medidata Blog

 Is Your EDC a “One-size-fits-all” Platform?

-From small rare disease studies to large vaccine trials with tens of thousands of participants, clinical trial complexity has increased both in size and scope.
+From small rare disease studies to large vaccine trials with tens of thousands of patients, clinical trial complexity has increased both in size and scope.
 But not all electronic data capture (EDC) systems can scale to accommodate the changing demands of today’s clinical trials.

 When clinical trial sponsors hit the limit of their EDC system’s capacity, they either split the study execution into smaller, separate implementations or partner with another EDC vendor to rescue the study.
 Both options significantly disrupt clinical trials and introduce additional processes, time, and costs around aggregating and reconciling the clinical trial data.